Education • Training • Certification

 How Do You Know If It Is Okay As A Business Owner Or Client To Hire A Police Officer?

 Call the department, speak with the Watch Commander or any representative there, and they will inform you.
 Ask prior to hiring that off-duty officer, if that department will cover your business insurance wise (most will not -so if your business is targeted in a lawsuit you will not be protected by the police officer’s department)- another reason to employ a security agency that is fully insured to protect their client as well.
+That police office is not insured off duty on his/her own gig, and if their department is not covering you – you are screwed in a lawsuit as a client.

 What if you are not a “Full-Time” peace officer but you are classifying your security detail as a “Police Detail?”